pulunghendroprastyo/Special-Section-Integrated-ESP-32-with-Mobile-Apps-via-Bluetooth-and-Remote-Server/README.md

 The system consists of three main components:

 1. **ESP32 Device**:
-   - Collects data from sensors.
+   - Collects data from sensor DHT 22.
    - Sends data to the mobile application via Bluetooth.

 2. **Mobile Application**: